A History Buff’s Guide to San Diego

 Address: 910 N Harbor Dr, San Diego, CA 92101

-This popular San Diego destination has been a field trip favorite since it first opened to the public in 2004.
+This popular destination has been a favorite San Diego field trip location since it first opened to the public in 2004.
 Today this naval museum offers visitors a first-hand glimpse into the lives of wartime sailors and U.S. naval aviation history—but it used to be an active aircraft carrier throughout the Vietnam War!

 General admission includes a self-guided audio tour narrated by former Midway sailors, leading you through over 60 locations within the ship—from the sleeping quarters to the galley, the brig to the flight control room.
 For an additional cost, visitors can even climb aboard historic aircraft or test their skills in a flight simulator.